The Matter of Facts

 13

-Location: Tokyo, Japan Date: August 2021 Area: - Function: Installation Status: Built Client: National Art Center, Tokyo Structural design: Yohei Tomioka, Takayuki Fujimoto Lighting design: Lighting Roots Factory Contractor: accamplish Supported by: Nomura Foundation Cooperated by: Robert Walters Japan
+Date: August 2021 Location: Tokyo, Japan Function: Installation Status: Built Client: National Art Center, Tokyo Structural design: Yohei Tomioka, Takayuki Fujimoto Lighting design: Lighting Roots Factory Contractor: accomplish Supported by: Nomura Foundation Cooperated by: Robert Walters Japan

 2